idris-y/transform-tools-docs/docs/core/index.md

 2. Click `Install` and select the downloaded addon `.zip` file.
 3. Find "Transform Tools" in the list and enable the checkbox.
 4. The panel will appear in the 3D View's Sidebar (N-Panel) under the "TTools C" tab, aka "Transform Tools Core".

+#### IMPORTANT NOTE: Upgrading or Installing Multiple Versions

+*   Please be aware that running multiple versions of the Transform Tools addon (e.g., having both "Core" and "Lite" enabled) at the same time is not recommended and may cause conflicts.

+*   The recommended procedure for a clean upgrade is to first **disable and REMOVE** the existing version from Blender's Add-on Preferences. **Restarting Blender** before installing the new version is also advised to ensure all modules are fully unloaded.

+*   Automatic Conflict Detection

+    To assist with this process, the addon includes a built-in conflict detection system.

+    If you enable a new version while an older one is still active, an **"Addon Conflict Detected"** dialog box will appear, listing the conflicting addons that were found.

+    *   You will be given an interactive choice:
+        *   Clicking the **"OK"** button will **automatically disable** the conflicting version(s) for you, allowing the new one to register correctly.
+        *   Clicking **"Cancel"** will abort the process, leaving the old version active and the new one disabled, allowing you to manage the conflict manually in your preferences.

 ---